Biohazardyee/open-office-readme/README.md

 ## Troubleshooting Startup Issues

 ### Common Problems:
-1. **Program Hangs or Display Issues**: Often caused by outdated graphics card drivers.
+- **Program Hangs or Display Issues**: Often caused by outdated graphics card drivers.
 Try updating the driver or using the default driver provided by your operating system.
-2. **3D Display Issues**: Disable "Use OpenGL" under `Tools → Options → OpenOffice.org → View → 3D View`.
+- **3D Display Issues**: Disable "Use OpenGL" under `Tools → Options → OpenOffice.org → View → 3D View`.
-3. **Installing Alongside Older Versions**:
+- **Installing Alongside Older Versions**:
    - You can install OpenOffice.org 2.4 alongside older versions.
-   - If you later remove an older version, run the new version’s installer and select 'Repair' to ensure proper system registration.
+   - If you remove an older version later, run the new version’s installer and select 'Repair' to ensure proper system registration.
-4. **Copy-Paste Compatibility**:
+- **Copy-Paste Compatibility**:
    - Copy-pasting between OpenOffice.org 1.x and 2.4 may not work properly.
    - Use `Edit → Paste Special` and select a different format, or open the document directly in OpenOffice.org 2.4.